ECE WORKFORCE COMPENSATION INITIATIVE

 - Orange Tier – centers and FCCs serving up to 19% of subsidy-eligible children

 - Blue Tier – centers and FCCs serving up between 20-49% of subsidy-eligible children

 - Green Tier – centers and FCCs serving up 50% and above of subsidy-eligible children

 FCC educators in all tiers will be eligible to apply for a CARES 3.0 stipend.
-Teachers working in centers in the Orange and Blue Tiers will be eligible to apply for a CARES 3.0 stipend.
-Teachers working in centers in the Green Tier will receive an ongoing wage increase in their paycheck directly from their employer.
+Teachers working in Orange and Blue Tier Centers will be eligible to apply for a CARES 3.0 stipend.
+Teachers working in Green Tier Centers will receive an ongoing wage increase in their paycheck directly from their employer.